Endometriosis divorce rate.

 The emotional, mental, and psychological toll this chronic illness has on the couple is another reason for the higher endometriosis divorce rate.

-My lovely wife got an infection during recovery from laparoscopy.
+During the operation, my lovely wife got an infection during recovery from laparoscopy.
 The original diagnostic surgery went very well but revealed stage 4 deep infiltrating endometriosis.

-For an Italian woman like my wife not having her beloved coffee is a big deal.
-But let’s not forget these lovely kinds of food she can’t have…
+She couldn’t eat dairy products, red meat, sugar, and most fruits, and she had to cut down on caffeine.
+For an Italian woman like my wife not having her beloved coffee was a big deal.
+Today, she adjusted to it and has just half a shot of cappuccino a day.
+But let’s not forget all these lovely kinds of food she can’t have!

+Also, going to a party with other people isn’t an option anymore.
+Even friends don’t understand what we are going through.
 We have to cancel some of our meetings because of the endometriosis flare-ups that unexpectedly occur.

 Saving marriage from divorce amongst couples with endometriosis isn’t easy.
 Everything seems to work against the affected couple.